 The Budget Office gathers information about personal salaries, wages, travel, operations, capital, etc., and with the approval of the President’s Cabinet, compiles a detailed budget document to provide financial guidance to the various departments and other operating entities.
 This document implements the plan for the use of available financial resources for each fiscal year.
 The Budget Office also compiles the university’s request to the Legislature for appropriations which includes information about revenues, expenditures and plans for the future.
 In addition, the Budget Office supplies financial management reports, projections and analyses on a regular basis.

-The Facilities Department supports the university’s mission by providing a suitable educational setting that is attractive, convenient and safe.
+Facilities supports the university’s mission by providing a suitable educational setting that is attractive, convenient and safe.
 To this end, the various shops in Facilities Operations schedule maintenance to insure efficient utilization of manpower and funds in the operation and maintenance of buildings and infrastructure.
 The maintenance actions range from scheduled preventative maintenance on a recurring basis to prolong the life of our physical plant, to minor and major maintenance actions identified by work request, to building modifications and minor new construction performed by shop forces.
 It is also responsible for generating electricity, steam and chilled water to be distributed across campus.
-It operates three major plants that are interconnected and controlled from the Cogeneration Plant located on the north side of the campus.
+It operates three major plants that are interconnected and controlled from the Central Plant located on the north side of the campus.
 Grounds Operations maintains most the 475 acre main campus and is also responsible for trash collection and recycling.
 Custodial Operations provides services for approximately 3.1 million square feet of educational and general buildings, plus some auxiliary buildings.
 The office of Facilities Planning, Design and Construction provides professional and technical support on all four phases of construction: programming, design, bid and construction.
 The office serves as contract administrator for all capital and special projects, manages the design and construction process, including daily on-site inspection.
 The office of Facilities Management is responsible for work generation, setting maintenance priorities and providing support to all groups in the organization.
 It also manages the university's vehicle fleet and purchasing of materials for the department.

 Human Resources (HR) provides human resources services to the campus in compliance with federal and state laws and the requirements of the Texas State University System Board of Regents and the Texas State University administration.
 The Director of Human Resources is the chief human resources officer for the University.